jenkinsci/pipeline-plugin/TUTORIAL.md

 ## Understanding Syntax

-`-Dmaven.test.failure.ignore` is a Maven option that allows the `mvn` command to exit normally (status 0), so that the flow continues - even when test failures are recorded on disk.
+The Maven option `-Dmaven.test.failure.ignore` allows the `mvn` command to exit normally (status 0) - so that the flow continues, even when test failures are recorded on disk.

-Next, run the `step` step twice.
+Run the `step` step twice.
-This step just allows you to use certain build (or post-build) steps already defined in Jenkins for use in traditional projects.
+This step  allows you to use certain build (or post-build) steps already defined in Jenkins for use in traditional projects.
-It takes one parameter (called `delegate` but omitted here), whose value is a standard Jenkins build step.
+It takes one parameter (called `delegate` but omitted here) - this parameter value is a standard Jenkins build step.

 You could create the delegate using Java constructor/method calls, using Groovy or Java syntax: